JuDFTteam/aiida-fleur/docs/source/user_guide/getting_started/getting_started.rst

 after that, a vim editor pops out and you need to specify prepend and append text where you can add required imports and commands for you system.
-Particularly in my case, I need to set proper library paths for inpgen to run.
+Particularly in my case, I need to set proper library paths.
 Hence my prepend text looks like:

 .. code-block:: bash